mschroen/Science.md/README.md

 ### Comments

-- **Visible** comments can be started within the text by typing a *backslash* followed by your initials, e.g. `\MS I better like invisble comments.` Use the YAML settings in `content/title.md` to add more initials and corresponding colors.
+- **Visible** comments are framed by double equal signs, followed by your initials, space, and the text, e.g. `==XX I better like invisble comments, though.==`.
+Use the YAML settings in `content/title.md` to add individual initials and the corresponding colors. *Typora* will highlight these comments with yellow shade if the setting is activated in the program preferences.
+In *MS Word*, individual colors are not supported due to *pandoc* limitations.
+Comments in general must *not* contain equal signs.
 - **Invisible** comments will not appear in the compiled output and can be of any length.
-Those comments follow the HTML style guide and look like this: `<!--- this is a comment --->`
+Those comments follow the HTML style guide and look like this: `<!--- this is a comment --->`.

 ### Figures